CustomerSupportKNS/FAQ/README.md

 # FAQ
-A Frequently Asked Questions (and aswers!) repository.
+A Frequently Asked Questions (and answers!) repository.